Esports shooting survivor tells story, files lawsuit

 “He didn’t like to communicate, he was antisocial,” said Mitich.
 “The previous year he’d won Buffalo Bill club series.
 I didn’t think he had a reaction to winning or losing.”

 Then it was Mitich’s turn.
 It was Round Two, which meant he was advancing in the tournament.
-His friend, Taylor Robertson — known in the esports community as “Spot Me,” after his twitter handle @spotmeplzzz — stood behind and watched.
+His friend, Taylor Robertson — a 28-year-old West Virginian known in the esports community as “Spot Me,” after his twitter handle @spotmeplzzz — stood behind and watched.

 “Pop pop pop.
 I thought it was a balloon.
 I didn’t know what it was,” he said.
 He heard someone say the word, “shooter,” and that’s when he ran.
 Katz was the shooter.